 James M. Cain's excellent crime thriller, The Postman Always Rings Twice, opened on this date.

-It took 12 years to adapt the explicit material (by 1940 standards) of the novel into a screenplay tame enough to comply with the Production Code prevalent at the time.
 The film caused a stir amongst 1940s audiences who were shocked when it seemed clear to them that John Garfield uses his tongue in one of his kissing scenes with Lana Turner.

 May 2, 1957 -